hitnoodle/Animu-Torrent-Checker/README.md

 This program is designed and can be used from far away by integrating it with cloud-backing-software and torrent downloaded program.
 My normal use case are:

 1. Put AnimuSeries.xml and Torrent folder on Dropbox folder.
-2. Refer that path in Settings.xml and executable on the local machine (machine where you want to download stuffs, ex: home PC)
+2. Refer that path in Settings.xml and executable on the local machine.
 3. Refer the TorrentDownloadFolder path on uTorrent or something to automatically run the torrent on the folder.
 4. Run the program and uTorrent in that local machine.